iAka5h/Airbnb-New-York-Analysis/README.md

 ## Data Sources

-- [Airbnb_Dataset](https://drive.google.com/file/d/1C7AilYDf2pA09Jy-5wYysvLwKC9_Fu9X/view) - A source of detailed data about Airbnb listings around the world.
+- [Inside Airbnb](http://insideairbnb.com/) - A source of detailed data about Airbnb listings around the world.

 ## Contributing